rstudio/gary-support-article-source/rstudio-wsl/draft.md

     sudo rstudio-server start
     ```

-    * **Note:** If there was no error message, you can assume that your RStudio Server has been successfully loaded.
+    * **Note1:** If there was no error message, you can assume that your RStudio Server has been successfully loaded.

+    * **Note2:** If you terminate and restart WSL, you will need to run `sudo rstudio-server start` again to get RStudio Server up and running.

 1. Access your server at [http://localhost:8787](http://localhost:8787){target="_blank"}.

     * **Note:** The user name and password are the same as your Linux  system's.

+## Removing RStudio Server {#remove-rstudio-server}

+Sometimes you may want to remove the installed RStudio Server.
+For example, you have to do this in order to upgrade your RStudio Server.

+The following steps explain how to safely achieve this goal:

+1. Press `Windows` logo key to open start menu, then type `wsl` to launch your installed Linux distro.
+1. To stop RStudio Server, type the following command in the WSL terminal:

+    ```bash
+    sudo rstudio-server stop
+    ```

+    * **Note:** Provide the password of your user account that you created for the Linux system, not the Windows password to log in for your PC.

+1. Remove your Server:

+    ```bash
+    sudo apt-get remove rstudio-server -y
+    ```

 <!--chapter:end:draft.Rmd-->